AD-Archer/archer-fitness/DockerHub.md

    - For production: `https://yourdomain.com/api/auth/callback/google`
 9. Copy the Client ID and Client Secret to your `.env` file

-**Note:** If Google OAuth is not configured, users will see a warning message on the sign-in and sign-up pages, but can still use email/password authentication.
+**Note:** If Google OAuth is not configured, users will see a warning message on the sign-in and sign-up pages, but can still use email/password authentication with optional 2FA.

+## Two-Factor Authentication (2FA)

+Archer Fitness includes built-in two-factor authentication support:

+- **TOTP-based**: Compatible with Google Authenticator, Authy, Microsoft Authenticator, 1Password, Bitwarden, and other authenticator apps
+- **Backup Codes**: 10 single-use recovery codes generated during setup
+- **User Control**: Users can enable/disable 2FA from their security settings
+- **Secure Storage**: 2FA secrets are stored securely in the database

+### Setting up 2FA (for end users):

+1. Sign in to your Archer Fitness account
+2. Go to Settings → Security
+3. Click "Enable 2FA"
+4. Scan the QR code with your authenticator app
+5. Save the backup codes in a secure location
+6. Enter the verification code to activate 2FA

+Once enabled, users will need to enter a 6-digit code from their authenticator app (or a backup code) after entering their password during sign-in.

 ## Generate VAPID Keys
 ```